ceshine/ceshine-hugo/content/post/20200213-tf21-quest/index.md

     return strategy, tpu
 ```

-## TFRecords Preparation
+The TPU will be initialized if it exists.
+It'll return a dummy strategy when using a single GPU or CPU.
+(I haven't tested it with multiple GPU yet.)

+## Preparing TFRecord Files

 The QUEST training dataset contains just over 6,000 question-answer pairs.
-Note that there are only around 3,500 unique questions.
+There are only around 3,500 unique questions.
 Each question has a title and a body field.

-I split the pair into two sequences — question and answer.
+I split a pair into two sequences — question and answer.
 This is how I formulate the question sequence:

 ```text
 <s> question </s><s> this is the title of a question </s><s> this is the body of a question </s>